The dawn of the battery age

 Increasingly, large-scale battery storage is becoming economical as the cost of batteries decline and the technology to use stored energy in a more dynamic way improves.

-This week we announced that one of Australia’s largest grid-scaled batteries would be built at Wandoan, 400km north-west of Brisbane in Queensland.
+In January, AGL announced that one of Australia’s largest grid-scaled batteries would be built at Wandoan, 400km north-west of Brisbane in Queensland.
 The Wandoan Battery Energy Storage System, or BESS, will have a 100 MW capacity, and store 150 MWh of energy – enough to power up to 57,000 average homes.

 BESS will be built and maintained by energy infrastructure developer Vena Energy Australia, and AGL will have full operational dispatch rights for 15 years.